Representations for multidimensional down-down deconvolution of ocean-bottom seismic data: theory and practical implications: Representation for receiver-side down-down deconvolution

 where $U$ is the total upgoing wavefield just above the ocean bottom in the actual medium with the free surface (state $B$).
 The first of these equations contains wavefields in states $A$ and $B$, the second in states $B$ and $C$.
 We separately derive the multidimensional versions of these two equations, which in the end we combine into a multidimensional version of equation \ref{eq2}.

-Consider a domain $\mathbb{D}_I$, enclosed by boundaries $\partial\mathbb{D}_0$ (the free surface) and $\partial\mathbb{D}_R$ (just above the ocean bottom), with outward pointing normal vectors ${\bf n}=(n_1,n_2,n_3)$, see states $A$ and $B$ in Figure \ref{Fig2}.
-We assume the ocean bottom is horizontal; in case it is dipping, the entire configuration is rotated so that the ocean bottom and $\partial\mathbb{D}_R$ are horizontal after all.
-Boundary $\partial\mathbb{D}_0$ is not necessarily horizontal (to account for a possibly rough sea surface or for a rotated sea surface in case the ocean bottom is dipping).
+Consider a spatial domain $\mathbb{D}_I$, enclosed by boundaries $\partial\mathbb{D}_0$ (the free surface) and $\partial\mathbb{D}_R$ (just above the ocean bottom), with outward pointing normal vectors ${\bf n}=(n_1,n_2,n_3)$, see states $A$ and $B$ in Figure \ref{Fig2}.
+Boundary $\partial\mathbb{D}_0$ is not necessarily horizontal (to account for a possibly rough sea surface).
 Note that $\mathbb{D}_I$ corresponds with the water column.
-In the space-frequency $({\bf x},\omega)$ domain, the reciprocity theorem for the acoustic wavefields in states $A$ and $B$ reads
+In the space-frequency $({\bf x},\omega)$ domain, the reciprocity theorem for the acoustic wavefields in states $A$ and $B$ reads \cite{Fokkema93Book}